timofeysie/loranthifolia/README.md

 ## Starting the app and parsing WikiData and WikiMedia

-Using [this tut](https://mhartington.io/post/ionic-4-alpha-test/) as a starting point for an Ionic 4 alpha 7 app.
+Using [this tut by Mike Hartington](https://mhartington.io/post/ionic-4-alpha-test/) as a starting point for an Ionic 4 alpha 7 app.
 ```
 npm install -g ionic@rc
 ionic start myApp blank --type=angular